openvinotoolkit/model_server/docs/dag_scheduler.md

 * custom - that node can be used to implement all operations on the data which can not be handled by the neural network model.
 It is represented by a C++ dynamic library implementing OVMS API defined in [custom_node_interface.h](../src/custom_node_interface.h).
 Custom nodes can run the data processing using OpenCV, which is included in OVMS, or include other third-party components.
-Custom node libraries are loaded into OVMS by adding its definition to the pipeline configuration.
-The configuration includes a path to the compiled binary with `.so` extension.
+Custom node libraries are loaded into OVMS by adding their definition to the pipeline configuration.
+The configuration includes a path to the compiled binary with the `.so` extension.
 Custom nodes are not versioned, meaning one custom node library is bound to one name.
 To load another version, another name needs to be used.

 Learn more about developing custom node in the [custom node developer guide](custom_node_development.md)

 ## Demultiplexing data

-During the pipeline execution, it is possible to split a request with mulitple batches into a set of branches with a single batch.
+During the pipeline execution, it is possible to split a request with multiple batches into a set of branches with a single batch.
 That way a model configured with a batch size 1, can process requests with arbitrary batch size.
 Internally, OVMS demultiplexer will divide the data, process them in parallel and combine the results.